23 Best Lightweight CSS Frameworks for Responsive Websites [2025]

 One of the features offered by LambdaTest is LT Browser, which helps you maintain the consistency of your design and functionality across various viewports.

-The Above image is from LT Browser – a developer-oriented tool, can be a go-to option.
-LT Browser comes with 50+ pre-installed device viewports for mobile, tablets, desktops, and laptops that let you create, analyze, & debug the mobile view of websites.
-Check the below video in order to get started with LT Browser:
+The image above is from LT Browser—a developer-oriented tool that can be a go-to option for responsive testing.
+LT Browser comes with 50+ pre-installed device viewports for mobiles, tablets, desktops, and laptops, allowing you to create, analyze, and debug your website’s responsiveness.
+Perform a mobile friendly test effortlessly with LT Browser to ensure a seamless user experience across different devices.

 You don’t even need to switch devices; with LT Browser’s smart frame, you can run the mobile web test on two different devices simultaneously.